 Start at the level where you identified the thyroid cartilage and place the ultrasound probe over this structure.
 This cartilage appears a hyperechoic triangular structure.
 The transducer is then moved caudally with the cricothyroid membrane appearing as a hyperechoic white line.
 As the transducer is moved down further a C shaped structure corresponds to the cricoid.
 The transducer can then be moved back up the neck for marking of the cricothyroid membrane.

 TACA technique.
-On the left the ultrasound probe movements with an overlay of the relevant anatomical structures.
+On the left the ultrasound probe movements on a 3D model of a trachea and relevant structures.
 The movements on this maneuver have been exaggerated for demonstration purposes.
 The probe is moved down once the thyroid cartilage is identified (Start on the US image) as a triangular structure.
 It is then moved down.
-The cricothyroid membrane is encountered next followed by the C shaped cricoid.
+The cricothyroid (CT) membrane is encountered next followed by the C shaped cricoid.
 The probe is then moved back up to the CT membrane.
 Start denotes the start of the clip.
 The labels appear for the duration of the clip they are seen on the looping video.

 Lets have a closer look at the TACA technique based on still images to clarify the above concepts.